dmouscher/nomic/rules.md

 ## 201
 Players shall alternate in alphabetical order by surname, taking one whole turn apiece.
 Turns may not be skipped or passed, and parts of turns may not be omitted.
 All players begin with zero points.

-## 202
-One turn consists of two parts in this order: (1) proposing one rule-change and having it voted on, and (2) subtracting 291 from the ordinal number of their proposal, multiplying the result by the fraction of favorable votes it receives, and adding the product (rounded to the nearest integer) to one's score.

 ## 204
 If and when rule-changes can be adopted without unanimity, the players who vote against winning proposals shall receive 10 points each.